Get instant property alerts for www.homesearchoahu.comGet the MoveTo App

 The building will have residential units starting on the 3rd floor going up to the 44th floor.
 The floor plans are shown below and will typically feature 13 units per floor.
 The floor plate changes on the 25th floor and from 25 to 44 there will be 10 units per floor (the studios and 1 bedroom units combine to make larger units).
 The 3rd floor will feature extra large spacious lanais (which are more than double the size of the normal lanai) as it will be right above the commercial retail.

 The Park on Keeaumoku appears to follow in the footsteps of other recent new construction projects by incorporating a commercial retail component on the lower level of the building.
-There will be a 26,000 sq ft park on the corner of Keeaumoku and Rycroft Street and a shared amenity deck on top of the parking structure.
+There will be a 26,000 sq ft park on the corner of Keeaumoku and Rycroft Street and a shared amenity deck on the 14th floor.
 There will be wide variety of resort-like amenities throughout the building for residents to enjoy.

 The Park on Keeaumoku will feature an infinity edge pool, whirlpool, multiple club rooms, state of the art fitness studio, yoga studio, men women's spa areas, media room, movie theater, private pool cabanas, a sun deck, and a residents lawn just to name a few.